 This function is useful for predicting future sales, along with requirements for inventory, or even customer trends.

-Thanks to forecast function Excel can read the future.
+Thanks to the forecast function, Excel can read the future.
 It is not a joke!
-Excel can predict some values if you give past data.
+Excel can predict some values if you give it past data.

-You can use Forecast function to predict simple data and also to make advanced analysis for your company.
-Let's see how forecast function works and how to use it.
+You can use the Forecast function to predict simple data and also conduct advanced analysis for your company.
+Let's see how the forecast function works and how to use it.

 Definition of FORECAST function